-Syphilis is a sexually transmitted bacterial infection, caused by the bacteria Treponema pallidum, which in adults is categorized into stages; primary, secondary, latent and late.1,2
+Syphilis is a sexually transmitted bacterial infection, caused by the bacterium Treponema pallidum.
+It is often categorized into stages: Primary, secondary, latent, and late, or tertiary.

-While syphilis infections in the United States have decreased in women since 2010, the male infection continues to rise.
-This is most notable in men who have sex with men.2
+While the incidence of syphilis infections in the United States has decreased in women since 2010, incidence of male infections continue to rise.
+This is most prevalent in men who have sex with men.

 Fast facts on syphilis

 Here are some key points about syphilis.
-More detail and supporting information is in the main article.1-3
+More detail and supporting information is in the main article.

-- Syphilis will not come back after treatment, however, you can become reinfected with the bacteria again through exposure to a new syphilis sore.
+- Syphilis will not come back after treatment; however, individuals can become reinfected with the bacteria again through exposure to a new syphilis sore

 What is syphilis?